mitsuhiko/sha1-smol/README.md

 # rust-sha1

 Minimal implementation of SHA1 for Rust.
-This might go away in the future if rust-crypto or some libraries like that split into smaller parts.

 Right now SHA1 is quite frequently used and many things want to have an implementation of it, that does not pull in too much other stuff.